 Joseph Loconte

-Director of the B. Kenneth Simon Center for American Studies and AWC Family Foundation Fellow at the Heritage Foundation and author of “God, Locke, and Liberty: The Struggle for Religious Freedom in the West” (Lexington Books, 2014).
+C.S.
+Lewis Scholar for Public Life at Grove City College and author of βGod, Locke, and Liberty: The Struggle for Religious Freedom in the Westβ (Lexington Books, 2014).

 Mary Thompson